cosgus/foreclosure_suite/README.md

 <details>
 <summary>Appraisers Office</summary>
 <br>
+This scraper is responsible for scraping data from the county appraisers office through the county's <a href='https://www.miamidade.gov/Apps/PA/propertysearch/#/'>property search. </a>
 The ```foreclosure_scraper.get_auction_property_data``` response gives us a property parcel_id which we can then use to scrape data from the county appraisers office.
 This endpoint exposes a significant amount of data about the property itself

 ```python